 The MOE Reduction and CEIS data were submitted through EMAPS.
 After the original close date, data experts from OSEP's Research to Practice (RTP) Division and fiscal monitoring experts from OSEP's Monitoring and State Improvement Planning (MSIP) Division conducted a collaborative review of the MOE Reduction and CEIS data submitted by States/ entities.
 The review includes the following areas: timeliness of the data submission, completeness of the data files, accuracy of the data, and other data quality concerns.
 Through the coordinated review, the States/ entities receive one set of data quality comments or inquiries associated with the MOE Reduction and CEIS data from OSEP.
+State/entities have the opportunity to provide explanations or data notes to address OSEP's data quality inquiries.
 For States/ entities that have missing or inaccurate data, there are opportunities to resubmit their data files and have them reviewed prior to being published to the public.